 Prince George’s County Judge Albert W. Northrop concluded that the Attesting Expert’s Report just restates the claim in the certificate and included no real details to support the allegation of negligence and causation in the certificate required by Walzer.

 What is Walzer?
 This unfortunate case, Walzer v.
 Osborne, created more technical requirements for what must be in the report.
-The court concluded in Walzer that since Maryland law requires both a certificate and a report, it must be that the Maryland legislature could not have meant for the two documents to say the exact same thing.
+The court concluded in Walzer that since Maryland law requires both a certificate and a report, it must be that the Maryland legislature could not have meant for the two documents to say the same thing.
 Now, I would love to quiz ten random legislators from that time for what they intended.
 I’ll bet only one of the ten even has a clue.
 So, essentially, the report should explain.
-But I think we can agree that the report, under Maryland law that I think is unfair, is that there should be some additional information in the report explaining how the defendant doctor allegedly departed from the appropriate standard of care.
+But I think we can agree that the report, under Maryland law that I think is unfair, is that there should be some additional information in the report explaining how the defendant doctor allegedly departed from the standard of care.

 What the Court Said

 Essentially, the court said that it is not counting words when determining whether the report complies with Maryland law.
-This report, while concise and certainly shorter than it should have been, says what it needed to say to meet the requirements of Maryland law.
+This report, while concise and shorter than it should have been, says what it needed to say to meet the requirements of Maryland law.
 Why do I say that it should have been more substantive even after the court found for the Plaintiff?
 Because look at all that has come out of it when instead this case should have just moved forward and saved everyone the time and expense.
-But it does meet the requirement, albeit probably not by much.
+But it meets the requirement, albeit probably not by much.

-The court said something else, too, in dicta that is really important.
+The court said something else, too, in dicta that is important.
 It said you could look at these documents — the report and the certificate — together to satisfy the statute.

 Is this a step back from Walzer?
 I’d like to think so.
 The big problem with Walzer is that it hurt victims who have lawyers who are not well versed in the way of medical malpractice cases.
-They victims are already behind the 8 ball because they hired a Maryland malpractice lawyer may not know exactly how to best get the case from point A to point B, evidenced by the fact that they are not going the extra mile that the law requires.
+The victims are already behind the 8 ball because they hired a Maryland malpractice lawyer who may not know exactly how to best get the case from point A to point B, evidenced because they are not going the extra mile that the law requires.
 I’d love to see the Maryland high court affirm this case with sweeping language.
 “Hey, you know, no one really knows what the Maryland legislature intended on this one.
 So let’s back off a little on creating even more hoops in derogation of the common law.”
 Do I see this happening?
 No.